Will Medicare Pay for My Stair Lift?

 Medicare and Stair Lifts

 Some people mistakenly believe that the reason Medicare doesn’t pay for stair lifts is that they are expensive.
 In fact, to my knowledge, no health insurance will pay for stair lifts.
-The reason they aren’t covered is because they are not classified as medically necessary, not because of their price.
+The reason they aren’t covered is that they are not classified as medically necessary, not because of their price.
 Depending on the type of stairs, a lift solution can be very affordable.
 The price range is dependent on the layout of your stairs.
 If you are considering investing in a stair lift, contact a locally based, licensed provider like 101 Mobility and request an in-home assessment to obtain a price quote.

 Another misconception regarding Medicare and stair lifts is that ongoing maintenance requirements will mean additional claims, and that’s why the equipment isn’t covered.
 In truth, stair lifts require very little maintenance.
 We recommend an annual maintenance service that includes testing the batteries, lubricating the gear rack, and testing safeties.
 Batteries typically last 2-5 years and are usually quite reasonable to replace when needed.

-Stair lifts do not qualify for Medicare coverage for one reason: they are not classified as medical equipment and are not medically necessary for survival.
+Stairlifts do not qualify for Medicare coverage for one reason: they are not classified as medical equipment and are not medically necessary for survival.

 Is a Stair Lift right for me?